m-labs/nmigen/doc/hdl.rst

 * The depth, which represents the number of words in the memory.
 * An optional list of integers used to initialize the memory.

 To access the memory in hardware, ports can be obtained by calling the ``read_port`` and ``write_port`` methods.
-A port always has an address signal ``addr`` and a data read signal ``dat_r``.
+A port always has an address signal ``addr`` and a data read signal ``data``, whose polarity depends on whether it is a read or write port.
 Other signals may be available depending on the port's configuration.

 Options to ``read_port`` are:

 * ``synchronous`` (default: ``True``): whether reads are asychronous (combinatorial) or synchronous (registered).
-* ``transparent`` (default: ``True``): whether the outputs track the current state of the addressed memory cell (transparent) or are latched in a sample-and-hold flip-flop arrangement (non-transparent).
+* ``transparent`` (default: ``True``): whether the ``data`` port tracks the current state of the addressed memory cell (non-transparent) or, if a concurrent write is in progress, the value being written (transparent).
 * ``domain`` (default: ``sync``): the clock domain used for reading from this port.

 Options to ``write_port`` are:

 * ``domain`` (default: ``sync``): the clock domain used for writing to this port.
-* ``priority`` (default: 0): if a read and a write were to occur at the same time, the priority selects which operation logically happens first.
-If 0, a concurrent read will respect the previous value.
-Otherwise, the value currently being written.
-(TODO: Confirm this.)
+* ``priority`` (default: 0): a memory may have multiple write ports.
+If more than one write port has a write in progress on any given cycle, the memory will commit the data from the highest priority port.
 * ``granularity`` (default: memory width): the width of the smallest addressible unit of the memory.
 The address input selects a full word to write, while individual enables selects which lane within the word is to receive updated information.
 The width of the ``we`` signal is increased to act as a selection signal for each lane.

-(TODO: Confirm this.)  nMigen generates behavioural V*HDL code that should be compatible with all simulators and, if the number of ports is <= 2, most FPGA synthesizers.
-If a specific code is needed, the memory handler can be overriden using the appropriate parameter of the V*HDL conversion function.
+nMigen generates behavioural V*HDL code that should be compatible with all simulators and, if the number of ports is <= 2, most FPGA synthesizers.

 Examples
 ~~~~~~~~